r4victor/tenthousandmeters/content/blog/python_bts_03.md

 }
 ```

-`run_mod()` runs the compiler by calling `PyAST_CompileObject()`, gets back the module's code object and calls `run_eval_code_obj()` to execute the code object.
+`run_mod()` runs the compiler by calling `PyAST_CompileObject()`, gets the module's code object and calls `run_eval_code_obj()` to execute the code object.
 In the interim, it raises the `exec` event, which is a CPython's way to notify auditing tools when something important happens inside the Python runtime.
 [PEP 578](https://www.python.org/dev/peps/pep-0578/) explains this mechanism.

 ```C
 static PyObject *